 Preparing compost and cart

-Ann Arbor residents may deliver 1 cubic yard per household, per day of acceptable yard waste materials, at no charge, Monday through Friday, 8 a.m.–4 p.m.
-A valid city of Ann Arbor driver's license or a recent water bill is required for this free service.
+Ann Arbor residents may deliver 1 cubic yard per household, per day of acceptable yard trimmings and food waste, at no charge, Monday through Friday, 7 a.m.–4 p.m.
+A valid city of Ann Arbor driver's license is required for this free service.

 Acceptable drop-off materials include: